edha1/WHACK/README.md

 ## 🚀 Our Solution

-**InforMATE** is an **AI-powered Chrome extension** that helps users evaluate the accuracy of online information, from news headlines to tweets.
-The tool extracts text from the active tab, sends it to a Flask backend, and leverages trained AI models to provide an accuracy score.
+**InforMATE** is an **AI-powered Chrome extension** that helps users evaluate the accuracy of online information, from news headlines and tweets.
+The tool either extracts text from the active tab, or allows users to input text, and sends it to a Flask backend.
+It leverages trained AI models to provide an accuracy score.
 It also supports **multilingual content** via Google Translate API, ensuring global applicability.

 ---